jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open information makes lying to you, and myself, so much harder.

 I love hearing that "people don't want to work."
 That's total BS.
-We have the same genes as our grandparents who suffered through horrible factories.
+We have the same genes as our grandparents, who suffered through horrible factories.
 Yes, many people aren't self-motivated.
 But these people need better leadership and purpose to motivate them.
 Not BS jobs, and being micro-managed for the sack of justifying "eight different bosses."

 Of course, we need management, guidelines, coordination.
 But, again, most workplaces simply have far too much of it.